Trapped Between Two Rocks at the End of the World

 Rachel gazes at the strings of photobooth photos taped to the edges of the mirror.
 They are of two friends, posing back-to-back, sometimes laughing and other times pouting their lips.

-“I wish we had pics like this,” Rachel commented to Iskra one evening a few months ago.
-She found herself smiling back at the two girls in the pictures, but her smile dropped as Iskra sharply replied, “What like you and your theater friends?”
+“I wish we had pics like this,” Rachel commented to Iskra one evening a few months ago, when she and Iskra were hanging out in the teen’s abandoned room.
+Rachel found herself smiling back at the two girls in the pictures, but her smile dropped as Iskra sharply replied, “What like you and your theater friends?”

 Iskra is lying on the carpet, texting with their phone held up close to their eyes.
 When Rachel looked at Iskra, Iskra didn't look back, their expression deadpan.
 There was no reading them.
 After years of trying, Rachel knew better.